manili/MYTH-workshop/README.md

 ### RISCV GCC disassemble

 After compiling the source code it's time for disassembling and see what happend inside.
-Here our main question about difference of `O1` and `Ofast` will be answered.
-Following picture shows the result of compiling the code with `O1`:
+Here our main question about difference of `-O1` and `-Ofast` will be answered.
+Following picture shows the result of compiling the code with `-O1`: